Skip to main content

 Reasonable Accommodation a Physiological Necessity

-What is a in a wellness program?
+What is a reasonable accommodation in a wellness program?
 It is the mechanism by which the ADA’s principles are put into practice.
 It is the bridge between a generic health goal and your specific biological needs.

 If a wellness program requires employees to achieve a certain cholesterol level to earn an incentive, an employee with a genetic predisposition to high cholesterol must be offered a different way to earn that same reward.
 This is what the law calls a “reasonable alternative standard.”
 Perhaps the alternative is completing an educational course on nutrition or demonstrating regular consultation with their physician.